 Deductible personal property taxes are those based only on the value of personal property such as a boat or car.
 The tax must be charged to you on a yearly basis, even if it is collected more than once a year or less than once a year.

-Some taxes and fees you cannot deduct on Schedule A include federal income taxes, social security taxes, transfer taxes (or stamp taxes) on the sale of property, homeowner's association fees, estate and inheritance taxes, and service charges for water, sewer, or trash collection.
+Some taxes and fees you cannot deduct on Schedule A include federal income taxes, Social Security taxes, transfer taxes (or stamp taxes) on the sale of property, homeowner's association fees, estate and inheritance taxes, and service charges for water, sewer or trash collection.
 Refer to the Form 1040 Instructions (PDF) and Publication 17 for more taxes you cannot deduct.
 You may be subject to a limit on some of your itemized deductions including non-business taxes.
-In addition to these limits, beginning in 2013, your total itemized deductions may be phased out (reduced) based on your adjusted gross income.
+In addition to these limits, there may be a phaseout (reduction of) your total itemized deductions based on your adjusted gross income.
 Please refer to the Form 1040 Instructions (PDF) and Topic 501 for the limitations.

-For more information on non-business deductions for taxes, refer to Publication 17, Your Federal Income Tax (For Individuals).
+For more information on non-business deductions for taxes, refer to Publication 17.

 Page Last Reviewed or Updated: January 14, 2015